HabanaAI/Gaudi-tutorials/PyTorch/Large_Model_DeepSpeed/README.md

 # Large Model usage with minGPT

-This tutorial provides example training scripts to demonstrate different DeepSpeed optimization technologies on HPU.
+This tutorial provides example training scripts to demonstrate different DeepSpeed optimization technologies on Gaudi2.
 This tutorial will focus on the memory optimization technologies, including Zero Redundancy Optimizer(ZeRO) and Activation Checkpointing.

 ## Table of Contents